 - The heavy and light chain in an immunoglobulin molecule consists of an amino-terminal variable region with 100-110 amino acids.

-- Each heavy chain has one variable domain and one constant domain.
-The light chain, in turn, consists of one variable domain and three constant domains.
+- Each light chain has one variable domain and one constant domain.
+The heavy chain, in turn, consists of one variable domain and three constant domains.

 - The rest of the chain consists of the constant region, which limited variation that determines the light chain subtypes.

 - The heavy chains in some antibodies contain a proline-rich hinge region.
 The hinge region separates the antigen-binding and effector domains.